zaricu22/ForwardingAgentBackendSpring/README.md

 # ForwardingAgentBackendSpring

-Backend module developed by Spring Framework to provide services needed by fronend Angular module.
+Backend module developed by Spring Framework which provide services needed by fronend Angular module.